Best Buds PA

 Merion

 Who knew the Barnes Foundation is far more than just its magnificent art collection?!
 It is also home to stunning magnolias, peonies, and lilacs, and more than 2,500 varieties of woody and herbaceous plants growing in its arboretum!
-The pride and joy of Laura Barnes, the famed art collector’s wife, the Barnes Arboretum at Saint Joseph’s University has 12 acres of beautiful trees and plants to explore, with special exhibits including the “Medical Plant Garden” organized according to each plant’s healing property.
+The pride and joy of Laura Barnes, the famed art collector’s wife, the Barnes Arboretum at Saint Joseph’s University has 12 acres of beautiful trees and plants to explore, with special exhibits including the “Medicinal Plant Garden” organized according to each plant’s healing property.
 Home to many rare plants, try to spot the fern-leaf beech, dove tree, monkey-puzzle tree, and a redwood at this quintessential example of early 20th century landscape design.

 Day 3